Which 2020 Oscar Nominees Deserve to Win? Take the Poll!

 Projected Academy Pick: Parasite

-Nick’s Take: The nominees in this category portend what will occur in the Best Picture a lot of the time, which has me nervous that Joker will win it all.
+Nick’s Take: The nominees in this category portend what will occur in the Best Picture a lot of the time, which makes this year so strange because 1917, the prohibitive favorite, is not a contender here.
+My guess is that the award will be a consolation prize for Parasite as the film that will be a runner-up to 1917 in most categories.

 However, I’m going with the legendary Thelma Schoonmaker in this category.
 There are so many moving parts in Scorsese’s epic, and Schoonmaker brought it all together with some fabulous, seamless work.